-Fall officially starts Monday, September 23, this year in the northern hemisphere, but Starbucks doesn't care; the Pumpkin Spice Latte—a hallmark of fall—has been available for weeks.
+Fall officially starts Tuesday, September 22, this year in North America, but Starbucks doesn't care; the Pumpkin Spice Latte—a hallmark of fall—has been available for weeks.
 All the excitement online got me thinking about seasons and why this one seems to have two names: fall and autumn.

 And just to make it more confusing, the first day of fall is also called the autumnal equinox.
 On the first day of fall (and spring actually), day and night are the same length, and the word “equinox” comes from the same root as the word “equal,” showing that in this 24-hour period, day and night are equal.